-WAM relies on volunteer mentors to provide support to women charged with an offence but who have not yet come to court.
+WAM relies on volunteer mentors to provide support to women who are facing criminal charges or are at risk of offending.

 WAM mentors not only provide support at court but also provide flexible, holistic, longer-term support.